 - Sprinkle the plaster into the bucket of water.
 You can use a jug or a spoon to sprinkle.
 Or you can pick up handfuls of the plaster with your gloved hand.
 Sprinkle the plaster into the water rather than dumping big chunks in.
 Big clumps of plaster will tend to clump together in the water in a lump.
 If you sprinkle it, you give the plaster a chance to dissolve into the water.

-- Keep sprinkling the plaster in until there is enough in the water to create a plaster island.
-I never measure a plaster to water ratio out exactly.
+- Keep sprinkling the plaster in until there is enough in the water to create plaster islands.
+I usually don’t measure a plaster-to-water ratio out exactly.
 You can easily do it by eye.
-Once the plaster starts to poke out of the top of the water in a little mound, you have added sufficient.
+Once the plaster starts to poke out of the top of the water in a little mound, you have added enough plaster.
+This is sometimes called the plaster islands method (source).

 - With a gloved hand and your mask still on, gently mix the plaster into the water.
 You can mix it slowly with a spoon or stick, but it is easier to feel lumps with your fingers.
 I’d recommend using thin latex gloves so you can feel the lumps.
-Some potters recommend mixing the plaster with a drill and mixing bit.
+You can mix the plaster with a drill and mixing bit.
 But this can add a lot of air bubbles to the mixture, which you do not want.
 I’d recommend just using your gloved hand.
 Stir until it has all dissolved and the mixture has the consistency of double cream.
 Once the plaster is all mixed in, you can take off your mask.

 Pouring the Plaster: